dnbt777/jax_pixtral/README.md

 # known bugs
-- when streaming completions, emojis dont render properly (see the header img in this readme)
+- when streaming completions (i.e. in the chat), emojis dont render properly (see the header img in this readme)
 - single-batch tok/sec is low (7tok/sec on an A40)
 - OOM for ~4+ images in the chat